What is a Waiver?

 - "Risky Business" – a webinar about how to do how to do risk assessments for successful waiver applications

 Create an account, or log into your existing account.
 Select "Fly a sUAS under Part 107."
-(Note: You do not need to register a drone to request a waiver.
+(Note: You do not need to register a drone to request a waiver but you must register prior to any operation.
 When prompted to input make/model information for your drone, simply keep selecting "next" to bypass the payment forms.)

 Submit your application, including all supporting documents and attachments, through your FAA DroneZone account.
 Select the "Operational Waiver" option.